-But what about those half-trees along the edges of our rectangle?
+But what about those shapes cut in half along the edges of our rectangle?
 That doesn’t look very natural.

 Click to enable the “Suppress clipped images” option to keep most images from getting artificially clipped at the edges of a shape.
 Here we see how it looks on an irregular shape (right-click to quickly Copy Style and Paste Style onto a new shape).
 Sweet.

 When you’re satisfied with your new style, click on Style in the components list to name it and save it to the Library.